-Graduates of MHCC's Medical Assisting Program will receive a Certificate of Completion.
-To work as a Certified Phlebotomy Technician in California, graduates will need to pass the state licensing exam offered by a testing agency approved by the California Department of Public Health.
-Students will then submit an application to the California Department of Public Health for licensure.
+Graduates of MHCC's Limited Phlebotomy Technician Program will receive a Certificate of Completion.
+This is not a degree program.
+To work as a Limited Phlebotomy Technician in California, graduates will need to receive approval from the state department.
+Successfully passing a certification exam is not required.
 Applicants with past misdemeanor and/or felony convictions may not be eligible for licensure.

-This program prepares students for a position as a Certified Phlebotomy Technician I.
+This program prepares students for a position as Healthcare Support Worker.